smallbasic/smallbasic.github.io/_build/pages/guide.markdown

   (`\`)
 - `ANTIALIAS on,off` : Enable/Disable anti-aliasing for drawing commands like
   `CIRCLE` or `LINE`
+- `OPTION PREDEF AUTOLOCAL`: All variables are local by default

 `OPTION PREDEF` is a compile-time option.